fwupd/fwupd/plugins/wacom-usb/README.md

 The daemon will decompress the cabinet archive and extract a firmware blob in SREC file format, with a custom vendor header.

+This plugin supports the following protocol ID:

+ * com.wacom.usb

 GUID Generation
 ---------------